 Hometown: Santa Rosa, CA

-Hailing from Santa Rosa, California; Carlo Traversi began rock climbing at the age of 14.
-The local gym, Vertex Climbing Center, became his second home in a matter of months and the supportive community of local climbers inspired him to perfect his abilities both on plastic and rock.
-Frequent trips to Bishop, Yosemite, and Lake Tahoe during his teenage years also played a huge role in sculpting the climber that he is today.
-Upon turning 18, Carlo ventured east to Boulder, Colorado where he established roots at the Spot Bouldering Gym, where he worked as the Head Route Setter, and within the highly motivated local community.
-Within the last five years, he has managed continued progress a climber, culminating with a spring 2011 ascent of The Game V15, considered to be one of the hardest boulder problems in the world.
-Today, Carlo spends as much time possible traveling and experiencing the world, climbing the hardest boulders, producing media, and teaching clinics for Professional Climbers International.
+Carlo Traversi began rock climbing in 2002 at the age of 14.
+The local gym, Vertex Climbing Center, became his second home in a matter of months, and the supportive community of local climbers inspired him to perfect his abilities both on plastic and rock.
+Frequent trips to Bishop, Yosemite and Lake Tahoe during his teenage years also played a huge role in sculpting the climber that he is today.
+Upon turning 18, Carlo ventured east to Boulder, Colorado, where he established roots within the highly motivated local community.
+During his years in Colorado he continued to progress as a climber, culminating with a Spring 2011 ascent of The Game, V15, considered to be one of the hardest boulder problems in the world.
+In the years following his time in Boulder, Carlo has lived and climbed in some of the far reaches of the world and has amassed an impressive tick list of first ascents, significant repeats, and successful competition results.
+V15 and 5.14 First Ascents as well as hard and scary traditional climbs are just the beginning for this climber with a long career ahead.
+Today, Carlo spends as much time as possible traveling and experiencing the world, pushing himself in all disciplines of climbing, producing films, shooting photos and teaching clinics.
 View My Website

 Hometown: Boulder, Colorado